 Petition: Make me a fisher of men, here and now, Lord!

 - As Jesus Walked By: One summer afternoon a priest just happened to be in the area and visited my home.
 Within three years, two of my brothers and I were following Christ on the road to the priesthood.
 Jesus didn’t just happen to walk by these two pairs of brothers!
 He had every intention of inviting those brothers to become “fishers of men.”
 How much happens in my life, prepared and intended by God, to help me follow him more closely?
 And all I see is an accident, a coincidence?
 Ask him when was the last time he just happened by.

-- They Left Something Behind: “Pro-choice” That’s what God is!
-He wants us to choose.
-But he is not indifferent about what we choose.
+- They Left Something Behind: God created us with free will.
+He wants us to choose our actions, but he is not indifferent to what we choose.
 Every choice implies the rejection of other options.
 We cannot follow someone somewhere without leaving something and someone else behind.
 Peter and Andrew left their nets behind.
 James and John left their boat and their father behind.
 This was possible only with Jesus before them.
 Yet we, too, often try to follow Christ without leaving things and others behind: the world, comforts, my preferences… We think that we can have it all.
 We can’t.
 We are in danger of “taming our faith,” bending to the demands of our passions and the world’s insistence.
 Love requires a choice, a choice for the real, complete Jesus.
 It asks me to reject everything in me that is not him.
 How wholehearted is my following of Christ?

 Conversation with Christ: Lord Jesus, you have called me and continue to call me throughout this day.
 Help me to respond with love, a love that trumps all my other loves, likes and desires.
 I don’t want you to have to wait for me, Lord.
 Just show me what you want and give me the courage and generosity to give it to you, no matter the cost.

 Resolution: I will give up something today that diminishes the attention that I give to my spouse, family or friends.